Try one or more of these fun things to do at the park with your family!

 10. Go on a Treasure Hunt

-11. Take a Bike Ride
+11. Take a Ride

 If your park has paved trails, enjoy an afternoon bike ride together.

 There are some great family volunteer opportunities in local, state and national parks.
 You can help keep the trails clean, take care of your local pond or assist during community event days.
-Contact the park of your choice to ask about ways to volunteer.

 13. Read a Book